-For some, hiking’s biggest reward is not at the summit.
+When hiking in Maine the biggest reward is not always at the summit.

 By Virginia M. Wright